 You’re hiring.
 Again.
 Not because you’re growing.
 But because people keep leaving.

 And when you look deeper, it’s not the pay.
 It’s not the hours.
-It’s poor management.
+It’s the manager.

 Micromanagers.
 No-shows.
 Mood swings.
 Managers who play favorites.
 Or worse, managers who do nothing.